oddbird/oddsite/content/2017/06/27/susy3.rst

 Susy came out of that mix in July, 2009.
 Nothing terribly original,
 just putting the pieces together.
-I didn't have a github account at the time, so Carl published Susy on my behalf.
+I didn't have a GitHub account at the time, so Carl published Susy on my behalf.
 The first draft was kinda ugly – but a few people took interest,